 The panel reviews the most up-to-date research and evidence on each diet and its claimed health benefits.
 They also consider how easy the diet is for people to follow and stick to, and if health benefits, such as weight loss, last in the long term.

 Topping the list of “Best Diets for Diabetes” is the Mediterranean diet (this diet was also ranked #1 in “Best Overall”).
 Next is a four-way tie for second place between DASH, Flexitarian, Mayo Clinic, and Vegan diets.
-(Check out the article if you want to see the rest of the list, and learn more about each diet.)

 What do the top-ranked diets have in common?